glennmckechnie/weewx-uradmon/README.md

 **Update: Jan 2020**

-This runs under python 2.7 ; it should also run under python3 (ready for weewx4)
+This runs under python 2.7 ; it will also run under python3 as is required for weewx4.

 The main change is that this weewx extension (SLE) has now been updated to capture, archive, and display the noise parameter.
 If your model does not capture noise, the skin will adapt by ignoring that field.